karakays/lfcs/README.md

 ### XXII.
 Encrypting disks

 LUKS is a disk encryption method at the block-device level.
 Linux Unified Key Setup is the standard method in Linux that provides this facility.
-LUKE is installed on top of `cryptsetup` utility.
+LUKS is installed on top of `cryptsetup` utility.

 #### cryptsetup
 `cryptsetup` command is to manage LUKS encrypted partitions.